 The site will have two access points.
-The one from MD 212 is proposed to be a full access point and the second from Adelphi Road is proposed to be restricted to a right-in/right-out movement.
+The one from MD 212 will be a full access point and the second from Adelphi Road shall be restricted to a right-in/right-out movement.

 The right-in/right-out access point on Adelphi Road, a roadway designated as an arterial in the Approved Countywide Master Plan of Transportation, requires a variation from Section 24-121(a)(3) of Subdivision Regulations.